kubearmor/k8tls/README.md

 ## Roadmap
 * Add service scanning for e.g., mysql, cassandra, ssh etc
+* Check if the key size
 * Add support for DTLS scanning
 * In detailed mode, enlist all possible TLS versions, Ciphersuites, Hash/Signature algorithms supported.
 * Verify if algorithms supporting PFS (Pure Forward Secrecy) are used.
+* Check for presence of HTTP Strict Transport Security (HSTS)
+* Check for HTTP Public Key Pinning (HPKP)
+* Check for use of TLS Fallback SCSV to Prevent Protocol Downgrade Attacks
+* Check if Secure Renegotiation is enabled.
+(Secure renegotiation is a feature of the SSL/TLS protocols that allows the client or server to request a new TLS handshake in the middle of a session.
+This can be useful for a variety of reasons, such as refreshing encryption keys or changing the level of encryption.)
+* Validate SSL/TLS best practices mentioned [here](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices).